jpjazzy/32-combining-reducers/lab-jeremy/README.md

 Launch a webpack build to create a live server and go to the main / route to view the dashboard.

-Input a category and budget to get started on making a list of categories and budgets!
+Input a category and budget to get started on making a list of categories and budgets.

+Input an expense and price to add them to the budget. (no math yet!)

 # Lab Readme (SPECS)